Authored by the expert who managed and guided the team behind the Italy Property Pack

 Which neighborhoods will see the highest price growth in Milan in 2026?

-As of early 2026, the Milan neighborhoods expected to see the highest price growth are Precotto-Turro, Viale Certosa-Cascina Merlata, and Bicocca-Niguarda, all benefiting from improving infrastructure and relative affordability.
+As of early 2026, the neighborhoods in Milan forecast to see the highest residential price growth through the year are Precotto-Turro, Viale Certosa-Cascina Merlata, and Bicocca-Niguarda, continuing a trend that has been building over the past two years.

-These top neighborhoods are projected to see price growth of 5 to 7 percent in 2026, roughly double the city average.
+These neighborhoods are projected to see annual price gains of around 5 to 7% in 2026, roughly double the citywide average, as demand spills northward and eastward from increasingly unaffordable central zones.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Milan.